Apply online and get your driver's permit today

 - Follow Av.
 San Martin to Tte.
 Cnel.
 Perez.

 Genius creators and art buffs will never go wrong in La Boca.
-Haunters of fantastic art are also welcome to see the most brilliant and lively neighborhood in Argentina.
+Haunters of fantastic art are also welcome to see the most brilliant and lively neighborhood.
 This colorful area in Buenos Aires features streets, alleys, balconies, and even patios with attractive decorations.
 Travelers will witness the incredible figurines of prominent tango dancers and other adorable characters.

 A quick sneak peek at the Museum of Decorative Arts of Quinquela Martin is an exciting idea to add.
 Guests can have the opportunity to observe the epic collection of masterpieces and creative works by Argentinian artists of the 20th-century era.
 Going to La Boca is best during the day.
 Sticking to tourist spots is a must.